mohamedhashim73/Flutter-Interview/README.md

 5- What is Solid Principles | Benfits ?

-5- Difference between Dependency Injection | Inversion ?
+6- Difference between Dependency Injection | Inversion ?

+7- Keys | BuildContext in FLutter  ?

 ### 1 ) What is OOP (Object-Oriented Programming) ?